 - Is the working environment suitable for you and your symptoms?

 - Are there flexible working arrangements that might make it easier to attend CF clinic appointments, etc?

 You may be entitled to study allowances and other subsidies.
-Check out our Subsidies and Equipment page for more information.
-You can also speak to our Social Worker via email (email@example.com) or on 08 6457 7333 if you have any questions about working and study.
+Check out our Financial Support page for more information.
+You can also speak to our psychosocial team on firstname.lastname@example.org or on 08 6224 4100 if you have any questions about working and study.

 Travel is a great part of life; however, it can take lots of planning and for those with CF, it can involve extra organisation to ensure the trip goes smoothly.
 Hear from some CF adults about how they plan for travel and how having CF doesn’t stop them.

-- Travelling for Adults with CF factsheet with information on reciprocal health care agreements, travel insurance, health preparation, medications, flights, eating, drinking and cross-infection and links to useful resources.
+Have a read of our factsheet for more information on reciprocal health care agreements, travel insurance, health preparation, medications, flights, eating, drinking and cross-infection and links to useful resources.